Academic Advising

 Otherwise, the College has the same expectations of participants in the Summer Start’s NSO as the rest of our new first-year students as described below.

 NC State offers Math and Chemistry placement assessments, which are free and available online.
-These placement tests should be completed prior to attending New Student Orientation for the College to suggest appropriate pre-engineering courses for the most comprehensive academic advising experience to occur.
+These placement tests should be completed prior to registration so the College of Engineering is able to suggest appropriate pre-engineering courses.

-The College highly recommends that all incoming students follow the New Student Checklist from New Student Programs to register to attend NSO and to prepare for orientation.
-In addition, here is the College’s checklist for new students to prepare for the most comprehensive academic advising at orientation.
+The College highly recommends that all incoming students follow the New Student Checklist from New Student Programs to prepare for orientation.
+In addition, below is the College of Engineering’s checklist for new students to prepare for advising and orientation.

 Every student must:

-• Report all test scores from Advanced Placement (AP) and/or International Baccalaureate (IB) Program to NC State – Request that each testing agency send all scores to NC State.
-Undergraduate Admissions does not accept scores from high school or college transcripts.
+- Report all test scores from Advanced Placement (AP) and/or International Baccalaureate (IB) Program to NC State – Request that each testing agency send all scores to NC State.
+Undergraduate Admissions does not accept AP or IB scores from high school transcripts.
 A full list of the AP/IB credit policies recognized by NC State are available online at Undergraduate Admissions.

-• MATH: Complete the math placement assessment by May 17 – All engineering curricula include a three-part calculus sequence of MA 141 Calculus I, MA 241 Calculus II, and MA 242 Calculus III.
+- MATH: Complete the ALKES math placement assessment by May 17 – All engineering curricula include a three-part calculus sequence of MA 141 Calculus I, MA 241 Calculus II, and MA 242 Calculus III.

-• If you have not earned college-level credit for MA 141 (calculus 1), you should take the ALKES Math Placement Assessment.
+- If you have not earned college-level credit for MA 141 (calculus 1), you should take the ALKES Math Placement Assessment.
 It is recommended that you do so by May 17th, but the exam will remain available.
 This assessment can place students into MA 141 (calculus 1) or MA 108 or MA 111 (pre-calculus).
-If you are currently enrolled in an AP class AP exam scores from the high school senior year will not arrive prior to NSO, so by completing the math placement assessment, you can still register in a math course prior to NSO while awaiting AP scores to be reported.
-Once AP scores are posted, students can adjust their schedule with the guidance of an academic advisor.
+If you are currently enrolled in an AP math class, your AP exam scores will not arrive prior to NSO, so by completing the math placement assessment, you can still register in a math course prior to NSO while awaiting AP scores to be reported.
+Once AP scores are posted, you can adjust your schedule with the guidance of an academic advisor.

 The College holds several New Summer Orientation sessions for first-year students in June and July.
 Students must register for one of the engineering-specific sections.